-The ‘90s was known for hair, television, and movies.
-There was so much awesomeness from that era that we just couldn’t let them pass by.
+The ‘90s were known for hair, television, and movies.
+There was so much awesomeness from that era that we just couldn’t let it pass by.
 A good haircut never stays out of fashion.
 It usually finds its way back.
-It’s been a while since they had these on offer, but they’re back by popular demand, and we have a lot of fun styles for you to test out.
+It’s been a while since they had these on offer, but they’re back in popular demand, and we have a lot of fun styles for you to test out.
 Make the weekend fun by taking your girlfriends to try them out.
 We won’t judge you.
 You’ll have trouble choosing one because there are many styles available.

 A great many retro haircuts and styles are returning, so every generation is being “reborn.”
 Let’s take a look at the old-school haircuts that are coming back, all the way from the 1920s to today:

 - The Shag

 Several layers frame and add volume to the face in the old-school shag haircut.
 This haircut works equally well, whether the hair is short or long.
 The Cut reports that it was worn by one of the most famous ladies of the 1970s, Jane Fonda, who was known for her rebellious and adventurous hairstyle.
 Singers like Joan Jett and Debbie Harry carried through the shag craze into the 1980s, and then the trend continued in the ’90s with actresses like Meg Ryan.